dapr/quickstarts/workflows/python/sdk/README.md

 name: Running this example
 expected_stdout_lines:
   - "There are now 89 cars left in stock"
-  - "Workflow completed!
-Result: COMPLETED"
+  - "Purchase of item is  COMPLETED"
 output_match_mode: substring
 background: true
 timeout_seconds: 30